Evaluated and proven to have a statistical effect on:

-We are a registered charity in England and Wales that has been developing and delivering our drug and life skills education resources for teachers in UK schools for 21 years.
-Our programmes are put together using evidence from research and follow government guidelines and best practice.
+We are a registered charity in England and Wales that has been developing and delivering drug and life skills education resources for teachers in UK schools since 1995.
+Our programmes are developed using evidence from research and follow government guidelines and best practice.

 Drug and substance misuse by young people in the UK costs around £28 Million each year.
 Statistics show that 11% of young people have tried drugs at some point and we know that regular abuse can start with the casual use of ‘soft drugs’.